jupyter-on-openshift/poc-hub-singapore-ntu/documents/guide-for-jupyterhub-users.md

 ![](http://jupyter.org/assets/jupyterpreview.png)

-The Jupyter notebooks in the environment you will be using are being used to provide material for you to learn about about topics being taught in the course you are enrolled.
+The Jupyter notebooks in the environment you will be using are being used to provide material for you to learn about topics being taught in the course you are enrolled.

 If you want to learn more about Jupyter notebooks and how they can be used, you can check out the [Jupyter Project](http://jupyter.org/) web site.